Scaling Natural-Language Graph-Based Test Time Compute for Automated Theorem Proving: Methodology

 \section{Methodology}

-Our framework automates mathematical proof generation by integrating Large Language Models with a knowledge graph constructed from ProofWiki.
-We employ a multi-stage approach combining retrieval-augmented generation with a two-agent system for proof formalization.
-The system consists of three main components: search strategy implementation, proof generation, and proof formalization.
-Figure~\ref{fig:workflow} illustrates the overall workflow.
+Our framework automates mathematical proof generation by integrating LLMs with a knowledge graph constructed from ProofWiki.
+We employ a multi-stage approach combining retrieval-augmented generation with a multi-step LLM system for proof formalization.
+The system consists of four main components: 1) knowledge graph traversal, 2) informal proof generation, 3) formal proof generation, 4) verification and refinement.
+Figure~\ref{fig:workflow} illustrates the overall KG-Prover workflow.